lcha691/723assignment2/group_13/README.md

 ### How to run the model

-To run through the terminal, the code must be located locally, and the following commands must be run from the appropriate project directory:\
+1. To run through the terminal, the code must be located locally, and the following commands must be run from the appropriate project directory:\
    `make produceConsume.xes`\
    `./produceConsume.xes`

+2. Once the console opens:

+- For initialisation of valued signals, it must have a numbered value, it cannot be left as -\*- otherwise there it will not run properly
+- Pressing an input will turn it to red to show that it it will be active for the next tick
+- Once the desired signals have been set on, press the tick button to progress through one increment of time which will update the outputs
+- Inputs will have to be turned on again to be used for the following tick.